khanmaster/ansiblewithvagrant/README.md

 ## Amazing isn’t it!
 How smartly we have been communicating with our VMs with Ansible using Ansible Ad-hoc commands
 - There are plenty more Ad-hoc commands available on Ansible doc page
 - ```https://docs.ansible.com/ansible/latest/user_guide/intro_adhoc.html```
+## The best advantage of Ansible is that it is agentless, therefore we did not need to install Ansible or any dependencies on our servers/VMs and we still successfully run various different commands on the servers from our Ansible machine.

-Now its time to move onto next level to create and use Ansible Playbooks
+- Now its time to move onto next level to create and use Ansible Playbooks

 # Ansible Playbooks
 ## Playbooks are a completely different way to use ansible than in ad-hoc task execution mode, and are particularly powerful.
 - Playbooks are written in ```YAML Yet Another Mark up Language```, which is easier to understand than a JSON or XML file.
 - Each task in the playbook is executed sequentially for each host in the inventory file before moving on to the next task.
 - Ansible Playbooks are composed of one or more plays and offer more advanced functionality for sending tasks to managed host compared  to running many ad-hoc commands.
-- Let’s create a simple Ansible playbook example that will installMySQL server on the managed hosts that we had already defined in the host file.
+- Let’s create a simple Ansible playbook example that will installMySQL on the managed hosts that we had already defined in the host file.
 ```
 # This is an example of ansible playbook written in YMAL